1. Home

 Eastern

-Figures based on customers on a standard variable tariff with single-rate electric meter, paying by Direct Debit.
+Figures based on customers on a standard variable tariff with single-rate electric and gas meter, paying by Direct Debit.
 Ofgem publishes rates for other customer types, including those who pay on receipt of their bills, or through a prepayment meter.

 Standing charges have been steadily increasing over the past few years.
 This is because in the past, the per unit (kWh) cost of your energy was enough to cover the supplier costs.